BELARUS BIRD PHOTOGRAPHY TOURS WITH WILD IMAGES

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-GREAT GREY OWLS & GREAT SNIPES OF BELARUS: BIRD PHOTOGRAPHY TOUR ITINERARY
+BELARUS: GREAT GREY OWLS & GREAT SNIPES: BIRD PHOTOGRAPHY TOUR: DETAILED ITINERARY

 The tour will begin in the early afternoon at Minsk Airport.
 From here you will be transferred to the ancient town of Turov, which will be our base for the next four nights.
 If time allows we will have a walk-through visit to Turov Meadows to an area where the shorebird hides are positioned for the following day.